Peugeot 104: 1976 facelift

 A facelift in July 1976 saw the four-door saloon replaced with a five-door hatchback.
 Peugeot had been afraid that a five-door 104 would steal sales from the old-fashioned 204 Break, but with production of the 204 coming to an end in July 1976 this was no longer a concern.
-Rear light clusters were modified slightly with indicators that wrapped around to the sides of the car, and a 1.1-litre engine was also made available.
+Rear light clusters were modified slightly with indicators that wrapped around to the sides of the car, and a 1.1-litre engine was introduced.
 The coupé was made available in two versions, the ZL and also the more powerful ZS with 66 PS.
 A modified camshaft on the 954 cc engines also retarded the valve timing in order to favour fuel economy at the price of a slight power reduction.
 The revised models only appeared in right-hand drive form at the end of the year.
 1977 proved to be the most successful year for the 104, with 190,000 being built.